-70 years from the end of the calendar year in which the last principal director, author or composer dies\.
-If the work is of unknown authorship: 70 years from end of the year of creation, or if made available to the public in that time, 70 years from the end of the year the film was first made available v.
+70 years from the end of the calendar year in which the last principal director, author or composer dies.

+If the work is of unknown authorship: 70 years from end of the year of creation, or if made available to the public in that time, 70 years from the end of the year the film was first made available iv.
+Typographical arrangement of published editions v.
 Broadcasts and cable programmes vi.
 Crown Copyright

-$25\ \mbox{years}$ from the end of the calendar year in which the work was first published.
+25 years from the end of the calendar year in which the work was first published.

-50 years from the end of the calendar year in which the broadcast was made.
+$50\ \mbox{years}$ from the end of the calendar year in which the broadcast was made.

 Crown copyright will exist in works made by an officer of the Crown, this includes items such as legislation and documents and reports produced by government bodies.

 Crown copyright will last for a period of 125 years from the end of the calendar year in which the work was made.